-We all want our medical offices to run as efficiently and smoothly as possible.
+We all want our medical offices and healthcare practices to run as efficiently and smoothly as possible.
 Unfortunately, there are some mornings that just fall flat and, before we know it, they’ve completely fallen apart.
 These are the types of mornings that even Starbucks can’t fix!

 We know that managing your medical office efficiently maximizes productivity (isn’t that what we’re all striving for??).
 Not only that, but efficient practices are statistically more profitable than their less-efficient counterparts.

 Studies show that overhead in practices that aren’t focusing on efficiency takes up around 60 percent of all practice revenue.
-Compare that to the overhead in efficient practices—it takes up just 35 percent of revenue.
+Compare that to the overhead in efficient medical practices—it takes up just 35% of revenue.
 That’s a huge difference!

 Practices that run efficiently are thus able to see fewer patients, which improves both patient and staff satisfaction levels and allows a practice to be even MORE efficient.
 It is a win-win-win all the way around.

 Fortunately, there are some simple steps you can use to keep your office running as smoothly and efficiently as possible.
 By adding in a few organizational strategies and daily habits, you can reduce some of the stress created by unexpected and challenging problems that may pop up from time to time.This will help streamline your medical practice management and enhance both the staff and patient experience.